MTCloudVision/mobilenetv2/README.md

 #   Mobilenetv2 MXNET
 ## Features
 - An MXNet implementation of mobilenetv2.
 [Inverted Residuals and Linear Bottlenecks Mobile Networks for Classification  Detection and Segmentation](https://arxiv.org/pdf/1801.04381).
+- use relu as it activation layer rather than use relu6 in inverted residual bottleneck layers.

 ## Results